psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

   .find(_ === destination)
   .orRaise(UnexpectedDestination(destination)) *> registration
 ```
 We look for a train destination city in the `List` of connected cities.
 The result of this search is an `Option`.
-In the import section we add syntactic sugar import `import tofu.syntax.raise._`.
+In the import section, we add syntactic sugar import `import tofu.syntax.raise._`.
-It contains method `orRaise` which we call on `Option`.
+It contains the method `orRaise` which we call on `Option`.
 If it is empty, we will raise an error, that we will have to handle later on.
 There are other convenience methods to raise an error in different situations that can be found [here](https://github.com/TinkoffCreditSystems/tofu/blob/4337b6370ab0e7251ba87c02d1901e7d82f65b6b/core/src/main/scala/tofu/syntax/error.scala#L43).
 In my opinion, the easiest way to learn all the syntactic sugar is by reading the code.

 Of course, using syntactic sugar is not mandatory.
-There is always an option to call method `raise` on your effect, like we did with `map` of `flatMap`:
+There is always an option to call method `raise` on your effect as we did with `map` of `flatMap`:
 `F.raise(UnexpectedDestination(destination))`.
 It is also typed and would expect a `DepartureError`.

 Handling errors is not much different from `ApplicativeError`/`MonadError` handling.
-However, if there is a class, which has two `ApplicativeError` context bounds, compiler will fail because of two implicit `Applicative` instances.
+However, if there is a class, which has two `ApplicativeError` context bounds, the compiler will fail because of two implicit `Applicative` instances.
-Then it's possible to extract these implicits in a separate argument list but there is a better alternative.
+Then it's possible to extract these implicit in a separate argument list but there is a better alternative.
 Alternatively, we can use `Handle` from Tofu.
-We have defined `Handling` type alias for `DepartureError` handling and we have exactly the same alias for `ArrivalError`.
+We have defined the `Handling` type alias for `DepartureError` handling and we have exactly the same alias for `ArrivalError`.
 Station routes require both and it is not a problem, as they don't rely on `Applicative`, `Monad` and friends:
 ```scala
 class StationRoutes[I[_]: Monad: DepartureError.Handling: ArrivalError.Handling]
 ```

-In order to easily handle these errors we need to import syntactic extensions again.
+In order to easily handle these errors, we need to import syntactic extensions again.
 Note the difference, this time we are importing `handle` package: `import tofu.syntax.handle._`.
-Simplified version of the code looks like this:
+The simplified version of the code looks like this:
 ```scala
 val registration = departures.register(newDeparture) *> Ok()